solvialab/infragate-landing/docs/readme.md

 1. In **My Clusters**, click **Scale** on a running cluster
 2. Adjust resources per pool — nodes, OCPU, RAM, and storage
-3. Add new node pools or remove existing ones as needed
+3. Add new node pools or remove existing ones as needed; new pools default their name to the cluster's bare name and accept any name that matches the standard pool-name rules (lowercase, alphanumeric + hyphen, 32 chars max).
+Existing pool names stay immutable to keep Terraform/OKE state aligned.
 4. Review the change preview and click **Apply**

 Scaling behaviour depends on the cluster tier configured by your admin — see [Cluster tiers](#4-cluster-tiers).